shamim-akhtar/jigsaw-puzzle/README.md

 ![Jigsaw](https://github.com/shamim-akhtar/jigsaw-puzzle/blob/main/Jigsaw.jpg)

 This project is a Jigsaw Puzzle game.
 The tiles are dynamically created at runtime based on Bezier Curve.
-You can play the WebGL version of the game at [Faramira.](https://faramira.com/downloads/jigsaw/)
+You can play the WebGL version of the game on [Faramira.](https://faramira.com/downloads/jigsaw/)

 <p align='left'>
   <a href="#">